Anatoliy Banishevskiy: Early years

 Banishevskiy was born in Baku to a family of Ukrainian descent.

 He started playing football at the age of 16 and played all of his career for Neftçi, transforming into one of the best Azerbaijani players.

-Neftçi
+Club career

 Upon making the club's senior roster at the age of 16, Banishevskiy immediately emerged into one of the best young talents of his generation.
 Banishevskiy maintained his status of a premier Azerbaijani player, and remained very influential football figure throughout his entire football profession and beyond.

 International career

 Banishevskiy made his international debut at 19 years old on 4 July 1965 for USSR against Brazil during a friendly match.
 His international career ended in final of the 1972 European Championship match loss against West Germany.

 Coaching career

 After retiring as a player, Banishevskiy briefly coached Neftçi and Automobilist Mingachevir.
 He has also worked as youth coach of Burkina Faso during 1987–1988 period.